Kellogg Evening & Weekend MBA Program Policy

 Students who have completed all required coursework for his or her degree but have not yet received the degree cannot receive further federal financial aid for that program.

 Students must be on track to complete their degree within their maximum time-frame in order to maintain their financial aid eligibility.

 Students who have questions about determining their personal maximum timeframe may contact the Chicago Office of Financial Aid.

-Evaluation of satisfactory academic progress is made at the end each academic year (end of Spring quarter) by the Office of Financial Aid once grades are published in the university system.
+Starting in the 2017-18 academic year, evaluation of satisfactory academic progress is made at the end each academic term by the Office of Financial Aid once grades are published in the university system.
 This review is completed through a manual review of grades received, courses attempted, pace toward graduation and GPA.

 - You must complete at least two courses according to the criteria above.

 - Any term in which you do not enroll does not count toward Satisfactory Academic Progress.
 Therefore, your suspension period will roll over to next term of enrollment.